Mathef/docs-4-ai/crawl4ai_docs.md

 extraction.
 This can be useful for scraping structured content, such as articles or product details.

-Here\'s an example of using a CSS selector:
+Here's an example of using a CSS selector:

 ```